 Whitby is a picturesque Yorkshire fishing town.
-Providing many wonderful attractions including the famous Abbey and Whalebone Arch, the East and West Piers, St. Mary’s Church and the 199 Steps as well as a myriad of shops, cafes, pubs and restaurants as well as it’s extensive sandy beach, Whitby is one of the top seaside destinations in the country.
+Providing many wonderful attractions including the famous Abbey and Whalebone Arch, the East and West Piers, St. Mary’s Church and the 199 Steps as well as a myriad of independent shops, cafes, pubs and restaurants as well as it’s extensive sandy beach, Whitby is one of the top seaside destinations in the country.

 The Esk Valley has been made famous as the filming location for ITV’s 'Heartbeat' programme.
 Just a few minutes drive from Whitby you’ll find a selection of beautiful villages located on the banks of the River Esk which flows 28 miles from its source in Westerdale before emerging at Whitby.

 Villages such as Goathland, Egton, Danby, Lealholm and Castleton all offer a range of local amenities inlcuding comfortable and welcoming villages pubs and shops, and are the perfect places from which to begin a walk into the North York Moors.